Pirogue

 A pirogue (/pᵻˈroʊɡ/ or /ˈpiːroʊɡ/), also called a piragua or piraga, is any of various small boats, particularly dugouts and canoes.
-The word is French and is derived from the Spanish piragua /es/, which comes from the Carib piraua.
+The word is French and is derived from the Spanish piragua /es/, which comes from the Kalinago piraua.

 Description

 The term 'pirogue' does not refer to a specific kind of boat, but is a generic term for small boats in regions once colonized by France and Spain, particularly dugouts made from a log.
 In French West Africa, the term refers to handcrafted banana-shaped boats used by traditional fishermen.
 In Madagascar, it also includes the more elaborate Austronesian lakana outrigger canoe.

 Pirogues are usually propelled by paddles that have one blade (as opposed to a kayak paddle, which has two).
 It can also be punted with a push pole in shallow water.
-Small sails are built by local fishermen and they can also be employed.
+Small sails can also be employed.
 There are two types of sails with differences in their shapes, the square one is used mainly for fishing near the coast and is only useful for tailwinds, while the triangular-shaped ones are used to transfer goods from one place to another by maintaining a bowline direction.
 Outboard motors are increasingly being used in many regions.

 Uses in military and piracy contexts

 Lewis and Clark's pirogues mounted a blunderbuss to the bow with a pintle.

 There are accounts of 17th and 18th century Caribbean pirates using pirogues to attack and take by force much larger vessels including sloops and even barca-longas.
 Pirogues were used extensively by pirates and buccaneers throughout the Caribbean, the now-Mexican and Gulf Coasts and the East Coast of what is now the United States.
 For the most part, though, such vessels were used for scouting or as tenders.

-Pirogues were used by Lewis and Clark on the Missouri River and westward from 1804–1806, in addition to bateaux, larger flat-bottomed boats that could only be used in large rivers.
+Pirogues were used by Lewis and Clark on the Missouri River and westward from 1804–1806, in addition to batteaux, larger flat-bottomed boats that could only be used in large rivers.
 Their pirogues were medium-sized boats of the company carrying eight rowers and a pilot, capable of carrying eight tons of cargo.
 Henry D. Thoreau writes of using heavy pirogues in his book The Maine Woods.